javo2002/Active-Directory-Analysis/README.md

 ## Overview

 This repository contains resources and documentation to create a functional Active Directory (AD) environment with integrated monitoring and security mechanisms.
-The lab is inspired by a YouTube guide by [MyDFIR](https://www.youtube.com/watch?v=5OessbOgyEo).
-Credit to MyDFIR for their detailed guidance on building a hands-on AD setup.
+The lab is inspired by [MyDFIR](https://www.youtube.com/watch?v=5OessbOgyEo).

 The project incorporates:
 - Windows Server 2022 for Active Directory Domain Services.